flipz357/HIPE-2026/_pages/tasks.md

 HIPE-2026 is a shared task on **person–place relation extraction** from **multilingual historical texts**.
 The goal is to assess whether a relation holds between a person and a place mentioned in a document — and to classify that relation with respect to its **temporal scope**.

 Participants are asked to build systems that, given a historical document and a set of entities, will classify all possible `(person, place)` pairs into one of **three evidence-based labels** for each of two relation types.

----

-## Input and Output Format

-Each document will be provided with:

-- Full article text (OCR-corrected where available)
-- A list of **person entities** (de-duplicated by surface form or linked ID)
-- A list of **place entities**
-- Metadata (e.g., document language, publication date)

-Participants must return a classification for each possible `(person, place, relation)` triple using:

-- `true`: strong textual evidence supports the relation
-- `probable`: plausible inference can be made from context
-- `false`: no evidence or explicitly contradicted
+The task is designed to be tackled by generative AI systems/LLMs as well as more traditional classification approaches.

 ---